Pineapple During Pregnancy: Is It Safe Or Will It Trigger Labor?

 Image: Shutterstock

-In India and other Asian countries, the fruit is categorized under sour and hot foods that can induce miscarriage, uterine contractions and preterm labor (1) (2).
+In India and other Asian countries, the fruit is categorized under sour and hot foods that can induce miscarriage, uterine contractions, and preterm labor (1) (2).
 It is a taboo in these regions to eat pineapple, especially in the first trimester.

 Pineapple contains the enzyme bromelain that thins the blood, breaks the clots, and reduces blood clot formation.
 This ability of bromelain can break down proteins and cause abnormal bleeding leading to early labor or miscarriage.

-However, Integrative MedicineiXA form of medical care that combines conventional modes of treatment, lifestyle changes, and evidence-based complementary therapies.
+However, Integrative MedicineiA form of medical care that combines conventional modes of treatment, lifestyle changes, and evidence-based complementary therapies.
 (2018) observes that there are “no known risks associated with pineapple during pregnancy”.
 It also observes that bromelain is present in the fresh fruit, but the canning process destroys it (3).

 Therefore, an occasional cup of ripened pineapple pieces (preferably the canned ones) or a glass of juice may not be harmful during pregnancy (4).
 However, if your doctor suggests against eating pineapple, then it is good to follow their suggestion as they know your case better than anyone else.